TavariAgent/Py-TokenGate/quick-proof.md

 Routing Index: The routing index applies tag-based core selection, storage-speed
 throttling for I/O tasks, and queue-order handling within each worker domain.
-The first layer routes tasks to specific cores based on their weight
-(light, medium, heavy), while the second layer applies storage speed
-throttling for I/O-bound tasks.
-The third layer manages task dependencies
-and execution order within each core's queue.

-> Most notably: *For independent operations, the architecture does not
-> require the caller to manage concurrency primitives directly.*
-Only independent operations relying on fixed cadences will be affected
-> by the use of TokenGate.
-If you rely on a static time for token delivery
+> If you rely on a static time for token delivery
 > this must be defined locally in the users' codebase.

 ```terminaloutput